giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 the problem space and guide the analysis of the capabilities that are lacking in today's protocol interfaces needed to enable these new services.

-At the edge, compute nodes are deployed near communication nodes (e.g., co-located in a 5G base station) to provide computing services that are close to users with the goal to (1) reduce latency, (2) increase communication bandwidth, (3) increase reliability, (4) enable privacy and security, (5) enable personalization, and (6) reduce cloud costs and energy consumption.
-Services are deployed on the communication and compute infrastructure through a phased life cycle that generally involves a service *deployment stage*, a *service selection* stage, and a *service assurance* stage, as shown in {lifecycle}.

                          +--------------+      +-------------+
              New         |              |      |             |
            Service +----->  (1) Service +------> (2) Service |